bogeeee/react-deepwatch/readme.md

 while React-deepwatch set's its self apart in these areas:
 - Deep (not only shallow-) proxying
 - Tracking changes above **and** below the proxy = also on the unproxied object.
-- Fully transparent support for `this`, getters/setters (treated white box), user's methods, Sets, Maps, Arrays _(wana seems to support Sets,Maps, Arrays too)_
+- Full transparent support for `this`, getters/setters (treated as white box), user's methods, Sets, Maps, Arrays _(wana seems to support Sets,Maps, Arrays too)_
 - Very comprehensive `load(...)` concept with auto dependencies, fallbacks, probing functions, instance preserving mechanism, possible in conditionals/loops, supports polling, error boundaries.
 - &lt;Input/&gt;  bind(...)ing